-While overall standardized test scores, as measured by the API, CST scores, and CAHSEE, have risen considerably since the last WASC visit, there is a discernible and persistent achievement gap between Caucasian and Asian students and other significant ethnic and non-ethnic subgroup designations.
+In 2013 it was noted that while overall standardized test scores, as measured by the API, CST scores, and CAHSEE, had risen considerably since the last WASC visit, there was a discernible and persistent achievement gap between Caucasian and Asian students and other significant ethnic and non-ethnic subgroup designations.
 For example, in 2013, the API for student groups were:

-• Caucasian students 910
+Caucasian students 910

-• Asian students 958
+Asian students 958

-• Hispanic students 754
+Hispanic students 754

-• Socioeconomically disadvantaged students 720
+Socioeconomically disadvantaged students 720

-• Students With Disabilities (SpEd) 618
+Students With Disabilities (SpEd) 618

-• English learners 741
+English learners 741

 While we have seen growth among nearly all subgroups, the achievement gap has not been narrowed substantially.
+With the introduction of the Smarter Balanced Testing new means to measure student achievement are being developed.

 With the loss of the CST data as a measurement, we have begun to look closely at UC a-g eligibility and other means as indicators of our success in closing the achievement gap.
 This is Carlmont Goal #1, as well as being measured reported in the SUHSD dashboard.
-From 2011-2014, our rate of students graduating having met the UC a-g admissions requirements has risen from 56.9% to 70% for all students.
+Graduating class of 2015 had 332 students meet a-g eligibility out of 488 graduating students, making our a-g rate 68%.

-YET, looked at more closely, the CDE data for the graduates of 2014 reveal specific questions and challenges that Carlmont must address:
+The CDE data for the graduates of 2015 reveal specific questions and challenges.

 Sub-group UC a-g Met

-Boys 64.3%
+Boys 59%

-Girls 76%
+Girls 68%

-Asian 86.2%
+Asian 88%

-Hispanic/Latino 48.5%
+Hispanic/Latino 44%

-White 76.2%
+White 70%

-Two or more races 81.6%

 Socioeconomically Disadv.
-(SED) 32.1%
+(SED) 3%

-Students with Disabilities (SpEd) ТВА
+Students with Disabilities (SpEd) 8%